Ankitraghav000/Docker/README.md

 2.  what is container
 3. Why we use Docker
 4. Installation
-5. What is a Dockerfile
+5. Apache server
+6.
-6. What are Docker Images
+7. What are Docker Images
-7. What is a Docker Container
+8. What is a Docker Container
-8. Flow of Docker
+9. Flow of Docker
-9. Docker Daemon
+10. Docker Daemon
-10. Docker Client
+11. Docker Client
-11. Docker Host
+12. Docker Host
-12. Docker Hub/Registry
+13. Docker Hub/Registry
-13. Architecture of Docker
+14. Architecture of Docker
-14. Basic Docker Commands
+15. Basic Docker Commands
-15. Conclusion
+16. Conclusion
-16. Reference Links
+17. Reference Links

 ![docker](https://github.com/user-attachments/assets/d1ed98b0-fd20-4af5-9a88-2db45d5c6911)